mcgregol/split/README.md

 # split
-Used to split my Alfa AWUS036NHA to run a managed interface and a monitor interface simultaneously.
+Used to split my Alfa AWUS036NHA USB wireless adapter to run a managed interface and a monitor interface simultaneously.

 # Dependencies
 - A compatible wireless adapter(see 'Troubleshooting')